Organic at Bore Place

 Both our dairy farm and vegetable garden are certified organic by the Soil Association, the certifying body for organic standards in the UK.

 Organic food and goods are produced by methods that are environmentally and animal friendly – good for you and good for the planet.

 Research is growing all the time about the nutritional differences between organic and non organic crops.
-A study published in the British Journal of Nutrition Feb 2016 showed organic milk and meat contain around 50% more beneficial omega-3 fatty acids than non-organic.
+A study published in the British Journal of Nutrition in February 2016 showed organic milk and meat contain around 50% more beneficial omega-3 fatty acids than non-organic.

 We produce delicious, organic milk and we grow our own organic vegetables and fruit which are cooked on site and served to guests.